CodyTravers/Twister-wiki/README.md

 /etc/MicrophoneLoopback/MicrophoneLoopback.conf

-HDMI Audio is started by systemd the unit can be found at:
+HDMI Audio is started by systemd, the unit can be found at:

 /etc/systemd/system/HDMI-audio.service